 \subsubsection{Aggregation of Importance Scores}

-To obtain the overall importance score for the rank-1 matrix \(\mathbf{b}_i \mathbf{a}_i\), we sum the smoothed and uncertainty adjusted importance scores for all elements in \(\mathbf{b}_i\) and \(\mathbf{a}_i\).
+To obtain the overall importance score for rank-1 matrix \(\mathbf{b}_i \mathbf{a}_i\), we sum the smoothed and uncertainty adjusted importance scores for all elements of \(\mathbf{b}_i\) and \(\mathbf{a}_i\).
 This approach ensures that the aggregated score reflects the reliability and significance of each parameter.
-The overall importance score \(S_i\) of rank-1 matrix is calculated using:
+The overall importance score \(S_i\) of the rank-1 matrix is calculated as

 where \(s(b_{ji})\) and \(s(a_{iq})\) are the smoothed and uncertainty-adjusted importance scores for the elements of \(\mathbf{b}_i\) and \(\mathbf{a}_i\), respectively.
 This aggregation method provides a robust measure of the importance of each rank-1 matrix in the decomposition of \(\mathbf{B}\mathbf{A}\).